KannonZenetism/zenetism-field-physics/zenetism/MP11-codex-of-principles-ch26.md

 rather than structural orientation.

 Even lifetimes marked by extreme disorder
-may clarify a soul’s deeper centropic nature
+may clarify a soul's deeper centropic nature
 through contrast and resolution.

 Conversely, what appears as success